NathanRVance/homelinuxserver/about.md

  * [Postfix](/serverdocs/email-with-postfix.html) to replace Gmail.
  * [Nextcloud](/serverdocs/file-sharing-with-nextcloud.html) to replace Google Drive (or Backup and Sync, whatever).
    * Pair it with [LibreOffice](https://www.libreoffice.org/) to replace Google Docs, Sheets, and Slides.
-   * Install a plugin to replace Google Calendar.
+   * Install [a plugin](https://apps.nextcloud.com/apps/calendar) to replace Google Calendar.
-   * Another plugin replaces the gmail web client.
+   * [Another plugin](https://apps.nextcloud.com/apps/mail) replaces the gmail web client.
-   * And another does video calls.
+   * And [another](https://apps.nextcloud.com/apps/spreed) does video calls.
+   * You can even [stream music](https://apps.nextcloud.com/apps/music), thus replacing Spotify and Pandora.

 There are many more services that can't be hosted by a home linux server (at least not as easily).
 I can still recommend a few open source and/or freedom loving alternatives:
  * [LBRY](/clientdocs/videos-with-lbry.html) to replace YouTube.